 Starting with the ecobee3 in 2014, ecobee has used the same display for each of its thermostats.
 It has a slick square design you can navigate quickly.
 The ecobee4 added a microphone icon to the screen that lets you control the Alexa functions as well.
-One of our favorite things about ecobee’s thermostats is that the company’s mobile app looks identical to the on-unit controls, making it very intuitive and easy to use.
+One of our favorite things about ecobee’s thermostat is that the company’s mobile app looks identical to the on-unit controls, making it very intuitive and easy to use.

-The ecobee4 works with smart home platforms such as Amazon Alexa, Apple HomeKit, SmartThings, Wink, IFTTT and others.
+The ecobee4 works with smart home platforms such as Amazon Alexa, Apple HomeKit, SmartThings, Wink, IFTTT, and others.
 In our test group, only the Nest Learning Thermostat is compatible with more smart home systems.
-During our tests, we connected the ecobee4 to an Amazon Echo Dot, Apple HomeKit and Wink, and we found that it functions well with all three.
+During our tests, we connected the ecobee4 to an Amazon Echo Dot, Apple HomeKit, and Wink, and we found that it functions well with all three.
 However, the ecobee mobile app is still the best way to control the thermostat, since some features, such as scheduling, are easier to use there than in a smart home system.

 This smart thermostat is slightly easier to use than the ecobee3 lite, thanks to its voice control via built-in Amazon Alexa, which also helps make the ecobee4 as user-friendly as Nest.
 With this feature, you can tell Alexa to adjust the temperature without using the mobile app or the thermostat's screen.
 While built-in voice control is useful, you can get similar performance using an ecobee3 lite and an Amazon Echo Dot for about the same price.

 In our tests, the installation process went smoothly.
-The ecobee mobile app has a walkthrough that is very easy to follow and includes useful video tutorials that show every step.
-If your home doesn’t have a C wire, which powers Wi-Fi and other essential features, installation can take a little longer because you also have to install the included Power Extender Kit.
+The ecobee mobile app has a walk through that is very easy to follow and includes useful video tutorials that show every step.
+If your home doesn’t have a C wire, which powers WiFi and other essential features, installation can take a little longer because you also have to install the included Power Extender Kit.
 With the Power Extender Kit, you don’t have to completely rewire the thermostat hookups in your home to use the ecobee4.

 We still think the Nest thermostat is easier to install than the ecobee4, but the gap between the two is very small indeed.
 The main difference comes down to the tools that Nest includes and ecobee doesn't.

-Of the thermostats we tested, the ecobee4 is one of only three that has all the energy management features we looked for.
+Of all the thermostats we tested, the ecobee4 is one of only three that has all the energy management features we looked for.
 It auto-schedules using ecobee's DataRhythm Technology, which analyzes your usage patterns, local weather conditions and humidity to build a schedule that fits your home's unique profile.
 Unlike the Nest thermostat, the ecobee4 doesn't fully automate scheduling, but setup isn't difficult and provides much of the same functionality.